caseywstark/dachshund/README.md

 Dachshund
 =========

-Wiener Filter reconstruction of 3D Lyman-alpha Forest flux fields.
+Tomographic reconstruction of Lyman-alpha forest flux using a Wiener filter.

 Building
 --------

 Dachshund is written in C++.
-You will need a C++ compiler.
-OpenMP support is preferable for performance, but it's optional.
+You will need a C++ compiler, preferably with OpenMP support.

 The make system is straightforward.
 The root `Makefile` includes the `platform.make` file, which controls some system-specific settings.
 There are